julianidiart/notes/courses/fundamentals-of-frontend-architecture.md

   - Small improvements in how entities are _modeled_ can lead to big gains in efficiency, especially since entities are core to the entire application.
   - Creating models may seem like a small improvement, but it's a worthwhile investment because it _simplifies_ and _optimizes_ the handling of domain entities across the application.

+### Guardrails and Constraints

+- Without **constraints**, a clean architecture can degrade over time as the codebase grows and more developers contribute.

+- **Module independence**

+  - One key rule is to keep _modules independent_ to avoid unintended coupling, which could lead to errors if one module’s changes affect others.

+- **Performance guardrails**

+  - Tools like _bundlesize_ and _performance budgets_ help monitor and control the size of bundles, files, and images, ensuring performance requirements are met.
+  - Setting performance budgets or size limits for bundles and images helps ensure that accidental large file imports don't bloat the application, improving load times.

+- **Catching issues early**

+  - Implementing guardrails and constraints helps catch issues during the development phase rather than later in the project lifecycle when fixing them is more costly.